 - SA302 form if self employed (get this well in advance, it can take weeks to arrive)

-When you’ve chosen a mortgage lender, the mortgage advisor will set everything up and will arrange for a valuation of your chosen property.
+When you’ve chosen a mortgage lender, the mortgage adviser will set everything up and will arrange for a valuation of your chosen property.
 Assuming the mortgage fits with what you can afford and the property fits the lender's expectations and value, your mortgage will be approved and you can move forward with the purchase of your first home.